 Data Privacy

-Biometric consent form drafting for UK businesses, with legal input on how consent is collected, recorded and used in practice.
+We draft biometric consent forms for UK businesses, with legal input on how consent is collected, recorded, and managed in your workflow.

 20,000+ UK businesses helped